franzenzenhofer/nolog/README.md

  - all public methods support chaining (i.e.$n('access.log').s('bot').on('bot', function(d){ ... });
  - `nolog.enableDebug(true)` - turns on some debug output via `console.log`

- - `NologEventEmitter.file` holds the watched `file` string, default `null`
  - `NologEventEmitter.follow` enables real time updates, default `true`
  - `NologEventEmitter.wholefile` parses the whole file from the beginning, default `false` (note: handle with care, can fire millions of events at once, not suitable for browser clients applications)
- - `NologEventEmitter.jobs` array that holds a summary of active shout-jobs assigned ot the currently watched file
+ - `NologEventEmitter.jobs` array that holds the jobs of the currently watched file
- - `NologEventEmitter.errcallback(data)` a method that gets called if something goes seriously wrong, per default it throws an error.
+ - `NologEventEmitter.errcallback(data)` a method that gets called if something goes seriously wrong while watching a file, per default it throws an error.
- - `NologEventEmitter.errcallback()` a method that gets called whenever a file gets `unwatch`ed, default does nothing.